canonical/kafka-k8s-operator/docs/explanation/cryptography.md

 [Charmed Apache ZooKeeper rock](https://github.com/canonical/charmed-zookeeper-rock/pkgs/container/charmed-zookeeper) are OCI images derived from their respective snaps.
 These snaps package the Apache Kafka and Apache ZooKeeper workloads along with the necessary dependencies and utilities required for the operators' lifecycle.
 See the snap contents for the [Charmed Apache Kafka](https://github.com/canonical/charmed-kafka-snap/blob/3/edge/snap/snapcraft.yaml)  and [Charmed Apache ZooKeeper](https://github.com/canonical/charmed-zookeeper-snap/blob/3/edge/snap/snapcraft.yaml).

 Every artefact bundled into the Charmed Apache Kafka and Charmed Apache ZooKeeper snaps is verified against their MD5, SHA256, or SHA512 checksum after download.
-The installation of certified snaps into the rock is ensured by snap primitives that verify their squashfs filesystems images GPG signature.
-For more information on the snap verification process, refer to the [snapcraft.io documentation](https://snapcraft.io/docs/assertions).
+The installation of certified snaps into the rock is ensured by snap primitives that verify their Squashfs file systems images GPG signature.
+For more information on the snap verification process, refer to the [Snapcraft documentation](https://snapcraft.io/docs/assertions).

 ## Sources verification